 Further Reading Resources for Oil Pulling:

-Oil Pulling Therapy by Bruce Fife Paperback WT63179
+Oil Pulling Therapy by Bruce Fife detoxify and heal the body Paperback WT63179

 Buy It Now for only: $13.86